JoeSvr95/crehana-test/README.md

 - `commentsByName` -> Gets a comment by the name of the person that posted the comment
 - `commentByIdAndPostId` -> Gets a comment by its ID and the post ID it belongs to

+And the following mutations are available:

+- `createNewPost` -> Creates a new post
+- `createNewComment` -> Creates a new comment associated with a post

 ## Tests

 To run unit test use the following command: